fisher-j/a-972/work_journal.md

+## 03/29/2022

+* I think we figured out what we can from the [understory data](08_variability.rmd).

 ## 03/28/2022

 * Calculated sh-BA
 * put all structural diversity figures together
-* began to look at changes dominant species
+* began to look at changes dominant understory species

 ## 03/27/2022